Page Reviewed / Updated - May 2016

+The MFP program does not provide individuals with financial grants to aid in their transition.
+Instead this is a federal program that provides states with grants so they can develop Money Follows the Person programs.
 These programs use existing Medicaid resources such as HCBS waivers to assist individuals in managing their care outside of a nursing home.
 The federal funds are also put toward the development of new services designed to help individuals with the transition such as housing coordination, case management and tele-health services.

-As of 2012, 44 states had active MFP programs or were in the process of developing programs.
+As of 2014, 44 states had active MFP programs or were in the process of developing programs.
 These states include:

-AL, AR, CA CO, CT, DE, FL, GA, HI, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MI, MN, MO, MS, NC, ND, NE, NH, NJ, NM, NV, NY, OH, OK, OR, PA, RI, SC, TN, TX, VA, VT, WA, WI, WV and Washington DC.
+AL, AR, CA CO, CT, DE, GA, HI, IA, ID, IL, IN, KS, KY, LA, MA, MD, ME, MI, MN, MO, MS, MT, NC, ND, NE, NH, NJ, NV, NY, OH, OK, OR, PA, RI, SC, SD, TN, TX, VA, VT, WA, WI, WV and Washington D.C.

 States without MFP programs or with inactive programs include:

-AL, AK, AZ, MT, SD, UT, WY
+AK, AZ, FL, NM, UT, WY

 Note that MFP programs often have different names in different states.
 For example, some state specific MFP programs go by the following names.

 The program requirements are different from state to state however there are some eligibility requirements determined at the national level.
 To be eligible for a Money Follows the Person program, candidates must: